markcmurphy/devdocs-portal/Orders.md

 ## Order Coupons
 v2
 Coupon code applied to an order.
+For a list of all associated endpoints, visit the reference page.

 ## Order Shipments
 We will go over creating a shipment for an order, shipping quotes, shipping carriers and shipping to multiple locations.
+For a list of all associated endpoints, visit the reference page.

 ### Create an Order Shipment